 A clear intro would synthesize these multiple points into a coherent argument, rather than just offering a list of “things to talk about.”

 |For more details about organizing, see Blueprinting: Using the Thesis Paragraph to Plan Your Essay.

 The list of topics you plan to address in the body of your paper is important, but I’m using letters so that you can focus more closely on the structures that link those ideas.

 |This paper will talk about A, B, and C.

-That’s a very weak reasoning blueprint; this paper lacks a purpose.
-All it does is introduce a list of subpoints.
-An academic paper has do more than “talk about” a string of topics.
-A strong reasoning blueprint will knit those topics together in order to defened a claim.
+|Yes, this is a clear list of three points, but an academic author has do more than “talk about” a string of sub-topics.
+A strong reasoning blueprint will knit those topics together in order to defend a position on a topic.